Skip to main content

 Outline Type

-• Note: Proposal and RFI outlines use different formats.
-Selecting the correct Outline Type is required.
+Note: Proposal and RFI outlines use different formats.
+Selecting the correct type is required.

 Source Documents

-The shredded solicitation documents listed are pulled directly from the Compliance Matrix and will be used to generate the outline.
+The solicitation documents listed are pulled from the Compliance Matrix and used to generate the outline.

 • Sections aligned to solicitation requirements